web2py/py4web/docs/chapter-05.rst

    def color(name):
        return f'Color name: {name}'

-Instead, to accomplish a simmilar result, one needs to handle all the logic in one action:
+Instead, to accomplish a similar result, one needs to handle all the logic in one action:

 .. code:: python